kolganovaanna/Final-Project-Proposal/Main_Protocol.md

 git commit -m "Adding a Gitignore file"
 ```

 **Note**: files that should be ignored in this working directory are ProgressReport and ProjectProposal.
+They are kept in the dir to only serve as the background for the project.

 5. General analysis of the reads